mirgray/configurable-place-finder/README.md

 ## Resources

-Learn more about Esri's [ArcGIS for State and Local Government maps and apps](http://resources.arcgis.com/en/communities/state-government/).
+Learn more about Esri's [ArcGIS for State Government maps and apps](http://solutions.arcgis.com/state-government/).

 Show me a list of other [Government GitHub repositories](http://esri.github.io/#Government).